-I wonder what he meant by that well what he meant by it was good morning no no that's not what he meant what did he really mean that's that's insisting on the allegory that's insisting on take nothing at face value everything has a hidden meaning you just have to have the skill if you can call it skill you have to have the skill in ferreting out what the real meaning actually is now you know there is an interesting aspect to this and it is this the greatest the greatest single distinction that is to be made regarding the interpretation of prophecy throughout all the Bible Old and New Testament the greatest distinction that is to be made has to do with the nation of
+Well, what he meant by it was, Good morning!
+No, no, that's not what he meant.
+What did he really mean?

+That's insisting on the allegory.
+That's insisting on take nothing at face value.
+Everything has a hidden meaning.
+You just have to have the skill, if you can call it skill, you have to have the skill in ferreting out what the real meaning actually is.

+Now, you know, there is an interesting aspect to this, and it is this.
+The greatest, the greatest single distinction that is to be made regarding the interpretation of prophecy throughout all the Bible, Old and New Testament, the greatest distinction that is to be made has to do with the nation of Israel.